Public Affairs and Advocacy

-Xamk is an active and responsible influencer in Finnish Society
+Xamk is an active and responsible actor in Finnish society.

 Finland needs more highly educated work force